 Bond Street began providing loans to small businesses in the United States in 2014.
-The company offers loans of $50K-$500K for term lengths of 1-3 years.
+The company offers loans of $50K-$1m for term lengths of one to three years.
 To qualify for its loans, businesses must have been in operation over two years and have annual revenues of over $200,000.

 Bond Street reviews both the business owners’ personal credit scores and their companies’ financial information to determine if businesses qualify for loans and what rates and terms will apply to those loans.
 The company states business owners who have a personal credit score of 640 or greater are most likely to qualify for funding.

-Bond Street can fund loans for small businesses up to $500,000 that can be used for a variety of purposes, including:
+Bond Street can fund loans for small businesses up to $1 million that can be used for a variety of purposes, including:

 - Refinancing Debt